MarkWarneke/Az.Token/README.md

 # Az.Token � 👩‍💻👨‍💻

-Creates `AppSettings.json` based on a template 📖, replaces `%TOKEN%` in `appsettings.template.*.json` with actual values from Azure KeyVault. ☁️
+Creates `AppSettings.json` based on a tokenized template.
+Replaces `%TOKEN%` in `appsettings.template.*.json` with actual values from Azure KeyVault secrets that match `TOKEN`. ☁️

-Will search recursive given `-Path` using `-Filter` to search for a given template file, by default it will search for `appsettings.json` files.
-The script queries all secrets and replaces the found tokens that match `-delimiter` (e.g. `"%MYSQL_CONNECTION_STRING%"`) with the value from the Azure KeyVault secret.
+Will search recursively given `-Path` for files that match `-Filter`, by default it searches for `appsettings.json` files.
+The script queries all secrets inside a given Azure KeyVault by `-VaultName`.
+Replaces the found tokens matching `-delimiter` (e.g. `"%MYSQL_CONNECTION_STRING%"`) with the value from the Azure KeyVault secret with name `MYSQL_CONNECTION_STRING`.

 ## Example